Vecchia approximated Bayesian heteroskedastic Gaussian processes: Heteroskedastic Gaussian processes

 \subsection{Elliptical slice sampling}

 Our first novel contribution involves the application of an MCMC technique that is, in our opinion, underappreciated.
-Elliptical slice sampling \citep[ESS;][]{murray2010elliptical} is designed for high dimensional posterior sampling under a MVN prior.
+Elliptical slice sampling \citep[ESS;][]{murray2010elliptical} is designed for high dimensional posterior sampling under {an} MVN prior.
 This is exactly the situation for $\Lambda_N$ in Eq.~\eqref{eq:hetgp}, but the potential application for heteroskedastic modeling was not recognized by either the MCMC/ESS or the surrogate modeling/{\tt hetGP} communities.
 Most of the {\tt hetGP} literature pre-dates ESS, as we review later in Section \ref{sec:thrifty}, and has all but abandoned MCMC sampling in favor of point-estimation via optimization.
-It's time, we think for an overhaul that returns {\tt hetGP} to it's Bayesian roots.
+It's time, we think, for an overhaul that returns {\tt hetGP} to it's Bayesian roots.

 Two aspects of ESS combine to make it ideally suited to Eqs.~(\ref{eq:lamp}--\ref{eq:logl}), and other related latent-GP contexts like classification \citep{cooper2025modernizing} and deep GPs \citep{sauer2023active} from which we have drawn inspiration: 1) the Markov chain is joint for the entirety of $\mathrm{vec}\, \Lambda_N$, so the random walk is $N$-dimensional; 2) you never reject despite only drawing from an MVN once, thereby avoiding a ``sticky'' chain.
 The essence is as follows.
-Let $\Lambda_N^{(t-1)}$ denote the current sample of latent variances at $X_N$.
-Propose $\log \mathrm{vec}\, \Lambda_N'$ from it's prior \eqref{eq:lamp} and draw a random angle $\gamma \sim \mathrm{Unif}(0, 2\pi)$.
-Combine the current and proposed $\Lambda_N$-values by tracing out angle $\gamma$ of an ellipse passing through them:
+Let $\Lambda_N^{(t-1)}$ denote the current sample of latent variances at $X_N$. {Sample} $\log \mathrm{vec}\, \Lambda_N^{\mathrm{{prior}}}$ from {its} prior \eqref{eq:lamp} and draw a random angle $\gamma \sim \mathrm{Unif}(0, 2\pi)$.
+Combine {these two} $\Lambda_N$-values by tracing out angle $\gamma$ of an ellipse passing through them:

 Then, conduct ordinary slice sampling \citep{neal2003slice} on that ellipse.
 Compare $\Lambda_N^\star$ to $\Lambda_N^{(t-1)}$ via a Metropolis-style likelihood \eqref{eq:logl} ratio

 If accepted, you have a new $\Lambda_N^{(t)} \leftarrow \Lambda_N^\star$.
 If not, narrow the angle on the ellipse